-We are interested in advancing uses and gratifications research into the medium of books, but also question whether readers seek and obtain gratifications similar to those of users of other media such as television, radio, and the Internet.
+While advancing uses and gratifications research into the medium of books is of primary interest in this study, another question is whether readers seek and obtain gratifications similar to those of users of other media such as television, radio, and the Internet.
 The purposes of this study are thus to propose a scale that captures the motives of readers, as well as to perform both an exploratory factor analysis and confirmatory factor analysis of this scale such that they can serve as a foundation for future research.